Product image 1, can be opened in a modal.

 How to use it.

 Steep 1.5 teaspoons in 8 ounces of full-boil water for 7 minutes.
-Hot after cold-weather exertion, iced after summer workouts.
-The longer steep extracts the kavalactones and salicin.
+Hot in cold weather, iced in summer.
+The longer steep draws out the full earthy character of the kava and willow.
 A mild numbing sensation on the tongue is normal and expected with quality kava.
 Blended in our Salem, Oregon kitchen.

 Tasting Notes